islas/sane_workflows/docs/source/user_guide/running.rst

 as follows:

 1. Python files loaded as modules
-2. Execute all Python functions decorated with ``@sane.register`` according to priority in descending order (highest priority first)
+2. Execute all Python functions decorated with :py:func:`@sane.register <sane.register>` according to priority in descending order (highest priority first)
-3. Read each JSON file, creating :ref:`Hosts` and :ref:`Actions` as necessary in that order, storing any patches
+3. Read each JSON file, creating :py:class:`Hosts <Host>` and :py:class:`Actions <Action>` as necessary in that order, storing any patches
 4. Execute all JSON patches found according to priority in descending order (highest priority first)

 At the end of this processing a workflow is fully ready to use and **SHOULD NOT** be further modified by the user.